 You might not be headed to your go-to playground structures right now, but there are still ways to get the kids outside and moving.
-Thanks to Portland Parks & Recreations’s Environmental Education team for this great list of nature parks, plus tips for exploring them with kids.
+Thanks to Portland Parks & Recreation’s Environmental Education team for this great list of nature parks, plus tips for exploring them with kids.

 Before You Head Out